Vineyard Gardens

 JULY GARDENING TIPS

-• Spent bulb foliage: Now is the time to cut back any remaining daffodil foliage as it turns yellow.
-The foliage should be left intact for as long as possible but has generally ripened sufficiently by early July.
+• Spent bulb foliage: Now is the time to cut back any yellowing daffodil foliage.
+It should be left intact as long as possible as the plant photosynthesizes and stores energy for the next season in the bulb underground.

-• Shaping perennials: The last pinch to shape and encourage branching on late summer perennials should occur in early July.
+• Shaping perennials: The last pinch to shape and encourage branching on asters, chrysanthemums and some late summer perennials should occur in early July.
 It’s still ok to thin stems on congested perennials to improve air circulation.
-Don’t be afraid to give a hard cut to catmint (Nepeta), lady’s mantle (Alchemilla mollis) and perennial geraniums (Geranium sp.) after the spring flush of flowering concludes.
+Don’t be afraid to give a hard cut to catmint (Nepeta), lady’s mantle (Alchemilla mollis) and perennial geraniums (Geranium sp.) after the spring flowering.

-• Weeds: Catch weeds before they go to seed and continue to apply organic mulch to spots left bare by the removal of bulb foliage and/or weeds.
+• Weeds: Catch weeds before they go to seed and continue to add organic mulch to spots left bare or plant another plant, like a season extender.
 Shredded leaves held over from fall cleanup make a wonderful mulch for annual and perennial borders as well as vegetable gardens.
 It’s natural, free, local and breaks down over the course of the growing season to add organic material to the soil.

 • Peonies: Remove spent flowers from peonies once flowering is finished.
-If plants were staked or tied up to prevent flopping during bloom, the stakes and strings can now be removed providing stems are strong enough to stand on their own.
+If plants were staked or tied up to prevent flopping during bloom, the stakes and strings can now be removed which will make the stems stronger to stand on their own.

 • Vegetable garden: Direct sow succession crops in your vegetable garden for the next round of harvest, such as radish, lettuce, carrots, chard, and beets.
 Side dress heavy feeders and long season crops like corn, tomatoes, squash, peppers, potatoes, onions and eggplant with a balanced fertilizer now.